 Confirmed law Article 50 transparency obligations become applicable on 2 August 2026.
 The law is broader than the code and covers multiple transparency scenarios depending on the AI system and the use case.

-Draft soft law As of 20 April 2026, the Commission-facilitated second draft published on 5 March 2026 remains a voluntary guidance track.
-It mainly supports compliance with Article 50(2) and Article 50(4) and does not replace the legal duties in Article 50 itself.
+Draft soft law As of the 3 May 2026 review, the Commission-facilitated second draft published on 5 March 2026 remains a voluntary guidance track.
+It supports implementation planning for Article 50(2) and Article 50(4), but it does not replace the binding Article 50 legal duties.

 Too many organisations are collapsing two different things into one bucket: Article 50 law and the draft Code of Practice.
 That is a mistake.
 Article 50 is the binding legal text in the AI Act.
 The Code of Practice is a voluntary implementation aid being developed by the Commission and the AI Office for selected transparency obligations.